meric-karadag/FeedForwardNeuralNetInC/README.md

 Overview
 --------

-This project is a 2 layer fully connected neural network implemented from scratch in C. The network is designed to train on the MNIST dataset, a collection of handwritten digits, however and it can be adapted to a wide variety of data with minor changes in code.
-The network is capable of achieving high accuracy on both training and test data.
-The project showcases how low-level programming in C can be used to build a fundamental machine learning model, complete with custom matrix operations, a complete forward and backward pass, file handling, and command-line argument parsing from scratch.
+This project is a 2 layer fully connected neural network implemented from scratch in C.

+The neural network is originally designed to be trained on the MNIST dataset, a collection of handwritten digits, however and it can be adapted to a wide variety of data with minor changes in code.

+The project showcases how low-level programming in C can be used to build an end to end machine learning model, complete with custom matrix operations, a complete forward and backward pass, file handling, and command-line argument parsing from scratch.

 A quick look at the handwritten digits in the mnist dataset:
 ![MNIST Dataset](./mnist.png)